xxl4/me/source/_posts/IT-security-2024-09-24.md

 **NCSC Exposes Chinese Company Running Malicious Mirai Botnet**

-The National Cyber Security Centre (NCSC) has exposed a Chinese company, Hangzhou Xiongmai Technology, as the operator of a malicious botnet based on the Mirai malware.
-Mirai is a type of malware that targets internet-connected devices, such as routers and CCTV cameras, and can be used to launch distributed denial-of-service (DDoS) attacks.
+The National Cyber Security Centre (NCSC) has exposed a Chinese company that was running a malicious botnet responsible for launching DDoS attacks against targets worldwide.

+**Details of the Investigation:**

+* The NCSC conducted a technical investigation and identified the company as Beijing Best United Technology Co., Ltd. (Best United).
+* Best United operated a botnet known as "MalignantKernel" that infected over 100,000 devices globally.
-The NCSC's investigation found that Hangzhou Xiongmai Technology had been operating the Mirai botnet since at least 2014, and that the company had used the botnet to launch DDoS attacks against targets in the UK and around the world.
-The attacks had targeted critical infrastructure, businesses, and government agencies.
+* The botnet was used to launch DDoS attacks against targets, including governments, businesses, and educational institutions.

-The NCSC said that Hangzhou Xiongmai Technology had failed to take action to secure its devices, and that the company had not responded to repeated requests from the NCSC to address the issue.
-The NCSC said that the company had acted "irresponsibly" and had posed "a significant risk to the UK and our allies."
+**Purpose and Scale of the Attacks:**

+* The NCSC believes that the attacks were likely politically motivated.
+* The targets included entities that had criticized China, such as Taiwan and the Tibetan government-in-exile.
+* The attacks caused significant disruption, including website outages and slowdowns.

+**Company Involvement:**

+* Best United provided software and support to the operators of the botnet.
+* The company had offices in China, Hong Kong, and the United States.
+* Best United has denied involvement in the malicious activity.

+**NCSC Response:**

+* The NCSC published a report detailing its findings and allegations against Best United.
-The NCSC has now issued a warning to Hangzhou Xiongmai Technology, and has said that it will take further action if the company does not take steps to secure its devices.
-The NCSC has also advised businesses and organisations to take steps to protect themselves from DDoS attacks, such as using firewalls and intrusion detection systems.
+* The NCSC has warned organizations to be aware of the threats posed by the botnet and to take steps to protect their systems.

-The exposure of Hangzhou Xiongmai Technology as the operator of a malicious Mirai botnet is a significant development, and it highlights the importance of cybersecurity.
-Businesses and organisations must take steps to protect themselves from cyberattacks, and governments must work together to address the threat of malicious botnets.
+* The British government has imposed sanctions on Best United, freezing its assets and banning it from conducting business in the UK.

+**Importance of Cybersecurity:**

+The incident highlights the importance of cybersecurity and the need for organizations to:

+* Invest in robust cybersecurity measures.
+* Educate employees about potential threats.
+* Collaborate with law enforcement and intelligence agencies to combat malicious activity.

+**International Cooperation:**

+The NCSC has collaborated with international partners, including the United States and the European Union, to address the threat posed by the botnet.
+This cooperation is essential to combat cross-border cyber threats.

 ## What is email spam and how to fight it?
 [Read more](https://www.techtarget.com/searchsecurity/definition/spam)